hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 Here are some suggestions that you could try to go further:

 > ## Going further
-> 1. **Add variables into the your machine learning models**.
+> 1. **Add variables into your machine learning models**.
 Start by adding them in the list of `ML_inputs_ttZ`.
 See how things look with all variables added.
 > 2. **Add in the other background samples** in `samples_ttZ` by adding the files that aren't currently being processed.
 See how things look with all added.
 > 3. **Modify some Random Forest hyper-parameters** in your definition of `RF_clf_ttZ`.
 You may find the [sklearn documentation on RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) helpful.
 > 4. **Give your neural network a go!**.
 Maybe your neural network will perform better on this dataset?
 You could use PyTorch and/or TensorFlow.